-From the client point of view, Routing Stability is another critical attribute of the O-SLS, since relevant QoS parameters such as delay, throughput, jitter, and loss can be degraded if rerouting takes place very often.
+From the client point of view, Routing Stability is another critical attribute of the o-SLS, since relevant QoS parameters such as delay, throughput, jitter, and loss can be degraded if rerouting takes place very often.
 Re-routing can also induce some service interruption affecting the overall service availability.
 In some cases, certain applications might be especially sensitive to rerouting, for clients using this kind of applications; the periodicity of rerouting should be set to be very small or null.
 On the contrary, for applications that are non-sensitive to rerouting periodicity, a higher periodicity might be set in exchange for lower billing of the service.

-From the optical operator point view, Routing Stability is a very important issue because, when a client requests a service that involves a long duration or permanent connection that cannot be rerouted due to specific application and business characteristics, then the operator has strong constraints.
-One of the constrains concerns optimization of network resource allocation, because the optical operator cannot tear down the client's permanent connection even if overall channel utilization becomes very low, this results in a waste of bandwidth and optical resources.
+From the optical operator point of view, Routing Stability is a very important issue because when a client requests a service that involves a long duration or permanent connection that cannot be rerouted, due to specific application and business characteristics, then the operator has strong constraints.
+It is important to note that we do not consider the rerouting in the case of survivability which is considered as a plus for the customer.
+In other words, one of the constraints concerns optimization of network resource allocation, because the optical operator cannot tear down the client's permanent connection even if overall channel utilization becomes very low, this results in a waste of bandwidth and optical resources.
 Also, in such case, the operator cannot do intermediate grooming to optimize network and bandwidth utilization with the connection in question.
 Additionally, the routing blocking probability increases due to the inability to reroute a certain connection.
 Given the number of constraints that such a service imposes on the optical operator's network, the optical operator can apply higher billing for this kind of service, compensating in this way for the inconveniencies of avoiding rerouting for a certain connection.

 On the other hand, Routing Stability is of importance to the optical operator because it can also offer services that provide for a connection to be rerouted a definite number of times.
-This allows the optical operator to re optimize its network resource allocation from time to time, tear down connections in case of underutilization, perform intermediate grooming, and decrease routing blocking probabilities by providing more possible routes when calculating paths to establish new requested connections.
+This allows the optical operator to re-optimize its network resource allocation from time to time, tear down connections in case of underutilization, perform intermediate grooming, and decrease routing blocking probabilities by providing more possible routes when calculating paths to establish new requested connections.

-3.3.2 ROUTE DIFFERENTIATION
+IV.3.2.
+Route Differentiation

-This attribute involves physical path differentiation, and also "Shared Risk Link Group" (SRLG as defined by the IETF [6]) path differentiation.
+This attribute involves physical path differentiation, and also "Shared Risk Link Group" (SRLG as defined by the IETF) path differentiation.
 Clients who desire to manage by themselves, protection and restoration of their connections, may request services consisting of two or more Label Switch Paths that do not belong to the same SRLG, or do not share any physical links or nodes.
-Clients might also demand, for security or other reasons, a service in which none of the links and/or nodes passes through a certain country or territory.
+Clients might also demand, for security or other reasons, a service in which none of the links and/or nodes pass through a certain country or territory.
+These client requirements do not suppose that the client has any visibility of the optical network topology (overlay case).